• Ntc

 But 4G is a much more capable network than 2G.
 A 4G cell tower allows for a large number of users to place calls and use data compared to a 2G base station.
 Also, 4G is a broadband network that offers high-speed data (internet) service.
 This allows video calls, smooth browsing, and even downloads.

 Therefore, despite the relevance of 2G, both Nepal Telecom (NTC) and Ncell have announced efforts to phase out the 2G network.
-Ntc has already started shutting down 2G on the 1800 MHz band, while Ncell will discontinue 2G network in 2027.
-And that too, Ncell announced to sunset 3G within 2025.
+Ntc has already started shutting down 2G on the 1800 MHz band, while Ncell will discontinue 2G network completely by 2027.
+And that too, Ncell announced to sunset 3G by 2025.

 Ntc 2G 1800 MHz shutdown

-Ntc has started shutting down 2G on 1800 MHz band
+Ntc has started shutting down 2G on the 1800 MHz band

 But the 2G shutdown could also impact many users who are on 2G-only feature phones or can’t afford a 4G device.
 So, there can be some efforts from the telcos.